dapr/samples/vscode-dev-setup/README.md

 VS Code will launch and open that folder.

-### VS Code Debugger Launch Fails with Port Conflicts
+### VS Code debugger launch fails with port conflicts

 If one of the dapr-debug tasks fails (see `./.vscode/launch.json`), you may need to kill the daprd process with a manual command. `daprd` is launched as a pre-launch task for debugging the applications, and it is shut down using a separate post-debug task.
 If an error occurs launching `daprd`, sometimes the post-debug task will not run and `daprd` will continue to run in the background, tying up ports, which prevents `daprd` from launching again.
 Killing the background instance of `daprd` resolves the problem.